AnasAito/SkillNER/README.md

 ```

 2. Next, run the following command to install ``spacy en_core_web_lg ``
 which is one of the main plugins of SkillNer.
-Thanks its modular nature, you can
+Thanks to its modular nature, you can
 customize SkillNer behavior just by adjusting  | plugin | unplugin modules.
-Don't worry about these details, we will discuss them in details in the an **upcomming Tutorial section**.
+Don't worry about these details, we will discuss them in detail in the **upcoming Tutorial section**.

 ```bash
 python -m spacy download en_core_web_lg
 ```

-**Note:** The later installation will take few seconds before it get done since ``spacy en_core_web_lg `` is a bit too large (800 MB).
+**Note:** The later installation will take a few seconds before it gets done since ``spacy en_core_web_lg `` is a bit too large (800 MB).
 Yet, you need to wait only one time.

 ## Example of usage